Duke University announced a new center to work on global food policy solutions with $5.9 million in grants. Read More.

 David Rubenstein, chair of Duke University's Board of Trustees, advises new graduates at 2017 commencement.
 Read More.

-Trustees of The Duke Endowment in Charlotte have approved more than $16 million in 35 new grants to organizations in North Carolina and South Carolina.
+Trustees of The Duke Endowment in Charlotte have approved $18.2 million in 35 new grants to organizations in North Carolina and South Carolina.
 Read the news release.